Degree and Class Year

 Who is your mentor on campus?
 Why do you consider this person your mentor?

-I am always learning from my coeditors at The Pioneer Log.
+I am always learning from my coeditors at The Mossy Log.
 I have learned so much about journalism ethics, design, editing, communication, and collaboration since joining the editorial board.
 Being able to work with such an amazing group of people has helped me grow as a person and a peer.

 What made you want to come to Lewis & Clark?